 What is the bevel angle?
 If the angle is much less than the ideal for the type of chisel, plane, cut and wood, we may have found the culprit.
 Finding the perfect angle for your chisel and situation may take some experimentation;

 How did the edge fail?
 Did it crumble?
 Chip?
 Roll?
 A combo failure (with cheese)?
 This will tell us a lot about the tool.

 Did you abuse the chisel by trying to lever wood out of the cut, a mortise for instance?
 This is a common cause of failure.
-People accustomed to using amateur-grade tools with soft cutting edges frequently discover the edge of their new chisel chipped after using it like a cheap Chinese screwdriver to lever waste, never imagining the harder and more brittle steel of a quality chisel might be damaged.
-Such boorish behavior voids the warranty on our chisels, BTW, because a chisel is a cutting tool, not a prybar or a can opener, much less a screwdriver.
+People accustomed to using amateur-grade tools with soft cutting edges frequently discover the edge of their new chisel has chipped after using it like a cheap Chinese screwdriver to lever waste, never imagining the harder and more brittle steel of a quality chisel might be damaged.
+Such boorish behavior voids the warranty on our chisels, BTW, because a chisel is a cutting tool, not a prybar, can opener, or paint stirrer, much less a screwdriver.